NullVoxPopuli/react-vs-ember/state-management/README.md

 Managing application state can easily become non-trivial over time, so it’s important to have a good foundation to build upon.
 Without knowing the options and how to manage them, state can grow out of control, leading to a lack of testability and greatly reduced maintainability.

 This post will demonstrate two different ways of managing application state: With and without redux and what using or not using redux means in both the react and ember ecosystems.
+For a refresher on why anyone would want to use redux, read the [motivation page from redux's website](https://redux.js.org/introduction/motivation).
+All projects used in this blog post implement [TodoMVC](http://todomvc.com/), which is a simple todo app with some styling and predefined behavior.
+The code can be [viewed here](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/state-management).

 Because redux is just javascript, there are negligible differences between the react and ember worlds.
 As shown [in the repo folder for this blog post](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/state-management), the react and ember redux implementations use the _exact_ same `redux-store` folder.